ephbaum/EphWordsBlog/src/content/blog/2023-04-30-2023-week-17-time-keeps-on-slipping.md

 It was another action packed weeks!

-It’s so late on a Saturday and I’m hardly remembering all that occurred!
+It's so late on a Saturday and I'm hardly remembering all that occurred!

-So, this may be a placeholder post as I’m falling asleep trying to type this into Joplin
+So, this may be a placeholder post as I'm falling asleep trying to type this into Joplin

 Events this week, in no particular order